 The Storm Drain Rangers Program is also a teacher training opportunity!
 The activities are modeled for partner teachers in the classroom alongside their students.
 A curriculum guide, equipment kit and one-on-one support are provided to classroom teachers to teach the program to future students.
 Continuing Education Units are available through our partnership with California State University East Bay.

 In hands-on investigations, you and your students will:

 - Learn the geography of the San Francisco Bay estuary and creek-bay-ocean connections

 - Create a three-dimensional model of the bay estuary ecosystem

 - Conduct a neighborhood storm drain pollution survey and trash clean-up

 - Lead a School-Wide Assembly on the importance of keeping the environment free of litter.

 Students become local Storm Drain Rangers by:

-- Educating their families and making a pledge together to reduce storm drain pollution; and
+- Educating their families and making a pledge together to reduce storm drain pollution

 - Becoming an active leader in reducing waste and litter in their school communities.